AwakeLion-Robot-Lab/awakelion-logger/README.md

 a flexible and light-weighted JSON C++ library for log pattern customization.
 It's already inside `include/nlohmann` folder, and its version is `3.12.0`.

-### uWebSockets
+### IXWebSocket

-a light-weighted C++ websocket header-only library for monitoring log information so that you can watch debugs in real time remotely.
-I will release a web for awakelion-logger logging.
+a header-only and light-weighted C++ websockets library for appending logs to web, for debugging anytime.

 ## Installation